 The Lost Hills Sheriff Station patrols the west end of the San Fernando Valley, including Agoura Hills and all of the surrounding areas.
 It is the Sheriff's station, not the LAPD.

-The Sheriff Station itself is a remote area—dark, with little lighting.
-It's also surrounded by many bars and a few clubs, and the street light is very dark there.
-So many people, especially on Agora Road, are stopped by the Lost Hills Sheriff Station.
+The Sheriff Station itself is a remote area, dark, with little lighting.
+It's also surrounded by many bars and a few clubs, and the streetlights are very dim there.
+Many people, especially those on Agora Road, are stopped by the Lost Hills Sheriff Station.
 Sometimes, people are drinking and driving.
 Sometimes, people are lost.
 There are accidents and speeding—all sorts of stuff going on there.

 The Lost Hills Sheriff Station does not have an excellent reputation in criminal defense, at least not in the twenty-five years that I've been practicing.
 They are very vicious and rude to people, arresting people for no reason.